 God turned things around and I went from the midst of a breakdown to the top of a breakthrough.

 I noticed that life started to get better when I was able to charter a Challenger 604 jet from Teterboro airport to Rhode Island.
-Two months later, I closed on the purchase of my dream house at a phenomenal price.
+Two months later, I closed on the purchase of my dream house for a phenomenal price.
 A month later I chartered a Citation X jet to Virginia to go couch shopping.
 A month later I took delivery of my brand new dream car.
 A month later I experienced business growth in both of my businesses.
 What I thought would take me decades to achieve was accomplished in a matter of months.
-This felt like success, so clearly it was time to buy my Rolex.
+This felt like peak success, so clearly it was time to buy my Rolex.

 I did it!
+I achieved the goal!

 So use this as a reminder that if you’re going through hell, keep going.
 There’s victory on the other side and your time is coming…watch!*

-See what I did there?!
+* See what I did there?!
 Time?
 Watch?
 Clever!